radekrzepka/star-wars-api/README.md

 ## Testing

-The project uses Jest for testing with strict TypeScript configuration:
+The project uses Jest for testing with comprehensive coverage reporting and database integration:

+### Test Configuration

+- **Coverage thresholds** set at 80% for branches, functions, lines, and statements
+- **Test database** configured via environment variables
+- **Simplified test setup** using existing seed script

+### Running Tests

 ```bash
 # Run all tests